-Prestini’s honors include two ASCAP awards, fellowships from Paul & Daisy Soros and Carnegie Hall, and the Sundance Institute.
+Prestini’s honors include two ASCAP awards, a fellowship from Paul & Daisy Soros, and the Sundance Institute.
 She has been granted residencies at MASS MoCA, The Park Avenue Armory, The Watermill Center, Florida’s Hermitage Artist Retreat, Wyoming’s Ucross Foundation, and LMCC Governor’s Island.
-Passionate about education, she has taught at inner city schools in New York, with El Sistema in Venezuela, and at institutions and in the field in Italy, Africa, and Mexico
+Passionate about education, she has taught at inner city schools in New York, with the New York Philharmonic and Carnegie Hall, with El Sistema in Venezuela, and at institutions and in the field in Italy, Africa, and Mexico.

-Paola Prestini’s music is released on VIA Records, Innova, and Tzadik Records; her writing is published in the Arcana series, by Hips Road and she is the editor of the New York Philharmonic’s Very Young Composer handbook.
+Paola Prestini’s music is released on VIA Records, Innova, and Tzadik Records; her writing is published in the Arcana series by Hips Road, and she is the editor of the New York Philharmonic’s Very Young Composer handbook.
 A graduate of the Juilliard School, she studied under Samuel Adler, Robert Beaser, and Sir Peter Maxwell Davies.